 Each year we offer general scholarships graciously endowed from individuals, organizations, UW Bothell alumni, businesses, and associations.
 These scholarships are available to students enrolled at UW Bothell.
 We have two applications per year:

-- UW Bothell General Scholarship (awarded for the autumn, winter, & spring quarters) application will be available in October.
+- UW Bothell General Scholarship (awarded for the autumn, winter, & spring quarters) application available during spring

 - UW Bothell Winter & Spring General Scholarship (awarded for the winter & spring quarters) application available online in autumn.

 You may also view a list of our past scholarship winners or read through frequently asked questions about our scholarship process.